intsystems/IDA/Readme.md

 | STS  | [MotionSense](https://paperswithcode.com/dataset/motionsense)           | [Yes](https://github.com/mmalekzadeh/motion-sense/tree/master/data)           |       Has a [description](https://github.com/mmalekzadeh/motion-sense/tree/master#dataset-description)  with meta-information and [code](https://github.com/mmalekzadeh/motion-sense/tree/master#a-code-to-build-a-labeled-time-series-from-data-into-a-pandas-dataframe) to build train dataset.              |
 | STS  | [Multimodal datasets](https://github.com/drmuskangarg/Multimodal-datasets)           | No           |      A list that aggregates 100+ known multimodal datasets by category              |

+### Week 9.
+Topics to discuss
+Prepare sheaves (ideas of the project) to discuss with slide 3 (the whole project in one slide with main notions and notations).
+The following four items are discussed:
+1. __Title__: Title
+2. __Problem__: Problem description
+3. __Data__: Data and __code__ description
+4. __Reference__: Links to the literature
+5. __Base solution__: Description of the  basic solution to start from
+6. __Proposed solution__: description of the idea to implement in the project
+7. __Novelty__: why the task is good and what does it bring to science?  (for the editorial board and reviewers)

+Project 1.
+SSM.
+For a given set of spatial time series, one has to make a convolution transform.
+To transform a Hankel (or another convenient multi-linear operator) shall be used.
+Find the optimal number of indexes and optimal dimensionality for each index.
+Reconstruct the initial spatial time series.

+Project 2.
+GBM.
+For a given set of time series, one has to make a dynamic graph, prune it, and reconstruct the initial time series (according to MSE or another convenient criterion).

+Project 3.
+GEN2.
+For several (two) modalities of (spatial) time series (of various nature) construct a generative model that reveals a (probabilistic) manifold in each modality.
+So that there is a (time-synchronized) map between the manifolds of modalities.

+Project 4.
+GMS.
+The uncertainty of classification is estimated as a distance of two probability distributions.
+The first one is the distribution of the generative model, and the second one is the observed.

 ## Table of contents
 ### Week 1
 1. [D4](week_1/D4/main.pdf)